 Time awarded in semesters 2024A, 2024B, 2025A, 2025B

 JWST is now the superlative platform for exoplanet characterization since it allows us to finally measure precise atmospheric abundances -- not just of hot Jupiters, but of the sub-Neptunes that are the single most common product of the planet formation process.
 Precise (>5 sigma) planet masses are needed to place the tightest constraints on retrieved atmospheric properties.
-However, precise planet masses are a looming, underappreciated bottleneck for JWST; at curent rates, the sample of sub-Neptunes ideal for JWST spectroscopy could be exhausted in just two more cycles without new planet confirmations and RV masses.
+However, precise planet masses are a looming, underappreciated bottleneck for JWST; at current rates, the sample of sub-Neptunes ideal for JWST spectroscopy could be exhausted in just two more cycles without new planet confirmations and RV masses.
 We propose a multi-semester KSMS program to use KPF RVs to measure masses of 26 sub-Neptunes.
 Our program will keep targets flowing in support of JWST (and future ARIEL) atmospheric spectroscopy, and along the way we will also quantify stellar activity in planet-hosting systems across a range of stellar types that closely tracks the HWO target distribution, measure system architectures, and constrain interior compositions of planets straddling the super-Earth/sub-Neptune boundary.
 As planet masses are measured, we will rapidly share our results in order to maximize Keck's science impact on the upcoming atmospheric exploration of these intrinsically common, but still little-explored, sub-Neptune exoplanets.

 Time awarded in semesters 2024A, 2024B, 2025A, 2025B